davidesocol/privacy_policy/README.md

 # privacy_policy
-The Manga Collection android app does not collect or store personal data.
+The Manga Collection and Clean Calculator android apps do not collect or store personal data.

 If you installed this application from Google Play, then Google Play does collect some personal data.
 Please see the privacy policy for Google Play Services here: https://policies.google.com/privacy